 Many large noncoding RNAs (lncRNAs) regulate chromatin, but the mechanisms by which they localize to genomic targets remain unexplored.
-Here, we investigate the localization mechanisms of the Xist lncRNA during X-chromosome inactivation (XCI), a paradigm of lncRNA-mediated chromatin regulation.
-During the maintenance of XCI, Xist binds broadly across the X-chromosome.
-During initiation of XCI, Xist initially transfers to distal regions across the X-chromosome that are not defined by specific sequences.
-Instead, Xist identifies these regions by exploiting the three-dimensional conformation of the X-chromosome.
+We investigated the localization mechanisms of the Xist lncRNA during X-chromosome inactivation (XCI), a paradigm of lncRNA-mediated chromatin regulation.
+During the maintenance of XCI, Xist binds broadly across the X chromosome.
+During initiation of XCI, Xist initially transfers to distal regions across the X chromosome that are not defined by specific sequences.
+Instead, Xist identifies these regions by exploiting the three-dimensional conformation of the X chromosome.
 Xist requires its silencing domain to spread across actively transcribed regions and thereby access the entire chromosome.
-This suggests a model where Xist coats the X-chromosome by searching in three dimensions, modifying chromosome structure, and spreading to newly accessible locations.
+These findings suggest a model in which Xist coats the X chromosome by searching in three dimensions, modifying chromosome structure, and spreading to newly accessible locations.